-- Class Title: An Introduction to Macroeconomics with Household Heterogeneity - Times and Locations: Mon. and Wed.
-12:00 to 1:30 in 203 PCPE.
-First class is 01/16/2019.
-We might add a couple of sessions at other times.
-Details are discussed in the first class. - Canvas Course Web Page: https://canvas.upenn.edu - Readings: I will mainly rely on my lecture notes and original articles.
-Please refer to the table of contents for the articles we plan to cover in detail, and to the bibliography of the lecture notes for further references
+- Class Title: An Introduction to Macroeconomics with Household Heterogeneity - Times and Locations: Mondays and Wednesdays 12:00-1:30pm in TBD.
+First class is August 31, 2022 and last class is October 19, 2022.
+Additional classes will be scheduled in agreement with students. - Canvas Course Web Page: https://canvas.upenn.edu - Readings: I will mainly rely on my lecture notes and original articles.
+Please refer to the table of contents for the articles we plan to cover in detail, and to the bibliography of the lecture notes for further references.
+I will post these papers on Canvas.